buhfur/ConfigFiles/notes/windows.md

 ### Disabled Running Scripts

 This error indicates the user does not have the execution policy set for a specific user to run scripts inside their session.
 To allow the user to run the spcified command / script.
 Follow the instructions below, **make sure you're logged in as administrator**.
+If there are any scripts that can be used by the admin but not you, it's likely something to do with the execution policy that's been set.

 - Change Execution Policy to allow Local scripts